sourcefrog/conserve/doc/format.md

        block for the start of this file
      - `length`: the number of bytes of uncompressed data block content to store in this file
+     `target`: For symlinks, the string target of the symlink.

 So, the length of any file is the sum of the `length` entries for all its `blocks`.